MramorLomai/FrostLine_WebGL/README.md

 WebGL version of FrostLine (Made in Unity3D)
 Made by Alexander Drobov (code) and Vladimir Kruglakov (art)

-You can play by clicking the link below: https://clck.ru/3GHAdk
+You can play by clicking the link: https://clck.ru/3GHAdk

 FrostLine is a dynamic arena first-person shooter set in a winter medieval setting.
 Take on the role of a knight and defend the fortress against hordes of enemies.
 Similar to games like Quake, Ultrakill, Doom, and Half-Life.